cocoltre/Visual-Perception/README.md

 test_type = 'normalized-sym'
 want_another_test = False
 ```
-3. If new experiment, change the notebook according to it.
+2.1.
+If new experiment, change the notebook according to it.
 For example, if your new experiment consists in only reducing data, add the experiment in the `# Setup` section, then modify the `## Load and prepare inputs` section.
-4. If already-existing experiment, choose an experiment between:
+2.2.
+If already-existing experiment, choose an experiment between:
 - For predictive_templates:
-    - 5 participants
+    - 5participants
-    - 5 participants-withbias
+    - 5participants-withbias
-    - 6 participants
+    - 6participants
-    - 6 participants-withbias
+    - 6participants-withbias
     - adj-sym
     - contrast
     - normalized